oracle/node-oracledb/doc/api.md

        SID CLIENT_DRIVER
 ---------- ------------------------------
-        16 node-oracledb : 2.1.0
+        16 node-oracledb : 2.2.0
-        33 node-oracledb : 2.1.0
+        33 node-oracledb : 2.2.0
 ```

 Note if [`oracledb.connectionClass`](#propdbconclass) is set for a
 non-pooled connection, the `CLIENT_DRIVER` value will not be set for
 that connection.

-## <a name="promiseoverview"></a> 20.
+## <a name="promiseoverview"></a> 21.
 Promises and node-oracledb

 Node-oracledb supports Promises with all asynchronous methods.
 The native Promise
-implementation is used in Node.js 0.12 and greater.
-Promise support is not
-enabled by default in Node.js 0.10.
+implementation is used.

 If an asynchronous method is invoked without a callback, it returns a
 Promise: